 Do you have an elevator pitch?

-You know, that brief, well-rehearsed speech that’s designed to get the listener interested in what your product, service or business idea.
+You know, that brief, well-rehearsed speech that’s designed to get the listener interested in your product, service or business idea.

 It’s called an elevator pitch because it should be short enough to deliver during an elevator ride.
 The theory is that if your pitch is successful, you’ll have the other person hooked and eager to know more before the door opens at their floor.